 The Credit Agreement provides interest at a base rate, or for Eurodollar borrowings, in both cases plus an applicable margin.
-As of April 30, 2016, the base rate margin was 250 basis points and the Eurodollar margin was 350 basis points.
+As of July 31, 2016, the base rate margin was 250 basis points and the Eurodollar margin was 350 basis points.
 The Company has agreed to pay a commitment fee on the unused portion of the Credit Agreement of 0.375% to 0.5%.
 Up to \$10.0 million of available borrowings under the Credit Agreement may be utilized to secure letters of credit.
 The Credit Agreement contains certain financial covenants that require, among other things, that the Company maintain a leverage ratio, which is calculated at the end of each quarter, of no greater than 2.00 to 1.00 on a trailing four quarter basis and a fixed charge coverage ratio, which also is calculated at the end of each quarter, of no less than 1.25 to 1.00 on a trailing four quarter basis.
 In addition, should Adjusted EBITDA, as defined in the Credit Agreement, for any trailing four quarter period be less than \$22.0 million, the ratio of capital expenditures to Adjusted EBITDA for that four quarter period may not be greater than 1.0 to 1.0.
 The Credit Agreement also includes restrictions on additional indebtedness in excess of \$5.0 million.
-The Company was in compliance with each of these provisions as of and for the three months ended April 30, 2016, with the exception of the leverage ratio.
-The banks have waived compliance with this provision as of April 30, 2016.
-Reductions in the Company's funded debt (as defined in the Credit Agreement) subsequent to April 30, 2016 resulted in the Company regaining compliance with this provision.
+The Company was in compliance with each of these provisions as of July 31, 2016.